HyperBDR/docs/src/userguide/poc/agent-pre-settings.md

-4. **Enable the antivirus software's protection feature**
+4. **Enable the Antivirus Software's Protection Feature**

 During this process, if the antivirus software prompts actions such as blocking the installation and operation of the Window Agent with pop-ups or isolating files, manual "**allow**" or "**restore**" operations are required.

-5. **Start the Windows Agent service (refer to the documentation: [Start Windows Agent Service](https://docs.oneprocloud.com/userguide/poc/agent-pre-settings.html#start-the-windows-agent-service))**
+5. **Start the Windows Agent Service (refer to the documentation: [Start Windows Agent Service](https://docs.oneprocloud.com/userguide/poc/agent-pre-settings.html#start-the-windows-agent-service))**

 ::: warning
 If the program fails to start, uninstall the Windows Agent and repeat steps **[1]** to **[5]** until the Windows Agent starts successfully.